An airline destroyed this precious 17th-century instrument, but the repair work is spectacular

 Ms Herzog posted the photos to Facebook, along with the message: “Alitalia hates musicians … this is how Alitalia delivered to me my original 17th century Lewis viola da gamba … it was savagely vandalized.”

-Ms Herzog has since published a new post on Facebook, saying the airline has now reimbursed her for the damaged instrument, and that they behaved with “great fairness”.
+A few weeks after the incident, Ms Herzog published a new post on Facebook, saying the airline has now reimbursed her for the damaged instrument, and that they behaved with “great fairness”.

 “Alitalia has taken full responsibility for the damage on my instrument and that has just reimbursed me for all the expenses resulting from the damage of instrument, case and bow,” she said.

 “Thanks to the unfortunate accident, the company is also reviewing their policy regarding musical instruments.
 This could make Alitalia the preferred airline for musicians and music lovers.
 I will continue to fly Alitalia, as I always did.

 “In the meantime, Luthier Shlomo Moyal is doing a wonderful restoration work on the Lewis viol (seen in the photos with its twin, cut from the same tree).”